dsstudent74/Getting-and-Cleaning-Data-Course-Project/README.md

 Github repository

-For convenience and reference, this repository includes the full R script, including comments, labeled as "Getting and Cleaning Data Project R Script.txt".
+For convenience and reference, this repository includes the full R script, including comments, labeled as "run_analysis.R".

 This repository also includes the final data set, labeled as "Tidy_Data.txt".